antergosnm/macos-amd-laptop/README.md

 | `Apple ROM` | ProductInfo > Generic > ROM |

 That should do the job.

+## My USB got Corrupted
+This can happen because OpenCore didn't boot as intended, it can corrupt your USB stick, you will notice this because you can't delete or add files in certain directories inside the EFI folder.

+At this point you should remake your USB and find out if your BIOS is set up correctly, or if some .kext has ocassionated the issue.

 ## Release scheme
 Every time I make a change which result successful I'll release my EFI folder without the Product info on the config.plist.